 The importance of widening access to university for students from non-traditional backgrounds continues to be high on the agenda for universities and policymakers alike.
-Although significant success in this area has been made, there continue to be a number of challenges for universities in securing access for students from disadvantaged backgrounds.
-In 2018/19, the Office For Fair Access (OFFA) will become part of the OfS, bringing this firmly into focus for the new regulator.
+Although significant progress in this area has been made, there continue to be a number of challenges for universities in securing access for students from disadvantaged backgrounds.
+In 2018/19, the Office For Fair Access (OFFA) became part of the OfS, bringing this firmly into focus for the new regulator.
+Whilst St Mary's performs reasonably well on measures of participation there is a need to address some of the challenges identified by the OfS in order to maximise student opportunity.
+Increasing emphasis is being placed not just on ensuring that students from disadvantaged groups are able to go to university but also ensuring that these students are able to achieve their full potential.
+The University's Access and Participation Plan sets out a series of ambitious targets in relation to this.
+The recently introduced suite of programmes with a Foundation Year provide an alternative route into HE for students and the success of this indicates that there is a demand for this type of provision.
+Over the coming year we will explore other alternative methods of delivery that will ensure that St Mary's is open to as many students as possible.